Wideband Audio Waveform Evaluation Networks: Efficient, Accurate Estimation of Speech Qualities: WAWEnet Architecture

-In this work we allow the dense layer in $S_{14}$ to generate $N_T \geq 1$ estimates.
+In this work we allow the dense layer in $S_{14}$ to generate multiple estimates ($N_T, N_T \geq 1$).
 This model is visualized in Fig. \ref{fig:arch_diagram} and is fully described by Tables \ref{table:conv_arch} and \ref{table:conv_blocks}.
 With $N_T=1$, the new formulation has a total of 335,905 parameters, a roughly 50\% increase over the 225,025 parameters of our previous model.
+However, the number of multiply-accumulates (MAC) has decreased from 968 M to 643 M, a decrease of more than 325 M MAC, or ~34\%.
 For brevity, we refer to specific WAWEnet implementations using a subscript that can indicate the type and number ($N_T$) of estimates produced.
 For example, \wawenetmultisubj\ is a WAWEnet with one input channel and 11 estimates.
 In addition, \wawenetsubj\ estimates one subjective target and \wawenetobj\ estimates one objective FR target.

 We also made a separate WAWEnet configuration that allows $S_1$ to accept two 48,000 sample vectors.
-We used this configuration to create an FR WAWEnet that uses reference and impaired speech (\wawenetfr) and, for comparison purposes, a WAWEnet that uses two identical copies of the impaired speech (\wawenettwonr).
+We used this configuration to create an FR WAWEnet that uses reference and impaired speech (\wawenetfr), and, for comparison purposes, a WAWEnet that uses two identical copies of the impaired speech (\wawenettwonr).